apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_vmware_vms_into_kvm.rst

 ========================    ========================

-Importing Windows guest VMs from VMware requires installing the virtio drivers on the hypervisor hosts for the virt-v2v conversion.
+Importing Windows VMs from VMware requires installing the virtio drivers for Windows on the hypervisor hosts for the virt-v2v conversion.

 On (RH)EL hosts: